-It is easy to want to buy more, give in more often and get lax on bedtime or video games and the like.
+It is easy to want to buy more, give in more often, and get lax on bedtime or video games and the like.
 Of course, most children will push you for this.
-But their desires are not based in what is good for them.
-It’s based in what they want at the moment.
+But their desires are not based on what is good for them.
+It’s based on what they want at the moment.

 In fact, that is often the case for most of us.
 The things we typically crave for immediate gratification are ultimately lacking in long term value.
 Hold firm, as your children need you to say ‘no.’ The limits teach them habits, that will serve them long after the pain of the divorce has passed.